SioKCronin/hands-on-tda/README.md

 # Hands-on TDA (Topological Data Analysis)

+## Objective

+What real-world problems can TDA solve, and what open source tools can we use to solve them?

 ## Overview

 I'm interested in presenting a talk on Topological Data Analysis (TDA); particularly an overview of open source projects,